appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 ## Tab Navigation

-By manipulating the properties of a tab widget, it is possible to create a custom navigation scheme for the tab widget.
+By manipulating the properties of a tab widget, it's possible to create a custom navigation scheme for the tab widget.
 This quick video show's how to setup tab navigation with the [`storeValue` function](../appsmith-framework/widget-actions/store-value.md) and some JavaScript:

 <VideoEmbed host="youtube" videoId="dHeS5kPHlHE" title="" caption=""/>